Reviewed by: Tim Pittorino, BHSC

 Let’s be smart about sculpting your body and maintaining the goods, while melting the jiggly bits to reveal it’s glory!

 This is such a fantastic way to not only preserve your shape while you are working on reducing your body fat percentage, but it can actually enhance how great your structure is by boosting your shape with definition.

 Making sure that your approach to your nutrition is inclusive of healthy/essential fats is at the forefront of successful body fat loss.

-This aids vital processes in the body to occur AND by having these fats as a source of fuel for your body to use, this helps to prevent the breakdown of muscle while you are working on reducing body fat.
+This aids vital processes in the body to occur AND has these fats as a source of fuel for your body to use.
+This helps to prevent the breakdown of muscle while you are working on reducing body fat.

-Protein forms the binding blocks of muscle growth, repair and recovery, so ensuring that you are getting enough is imperative to sustaining those lovely curves.
+Protein forms the binding blocks of muscle growth, repair and recovery.
+Therefore, ensuring that you are getting enough is imperative to sustaining those lovely curves.
 Protein is key in maintaining your lean mass.

 Consistent Calorie Levels:

 A common trap amongst people ‘leaning out’ is going too far under in their total calorie intake for the day.

 Being in a huge deficit vs a structured and sensible method can be detrimental to your muscle maintenance, as your body may need to tap into this tissue for fuel if there is not enough coming from food.

 Contrary to what you may think is the most effective way to lose fat, NOT performing a thousand hours of cardio per week is often a better strategy for this goal.